 In examination of the time to return to compliance for the 21 systems since July 1, 2020, it was found that the average time it took for a system to return to compliance from the date that an enforcement action was issued was approximately three years.

-Metric Categories 5 through 9: Climate Change, Program Cost-Effectiveness, Administrative Efficiency, Community Engagement, and Racial Equity/Environmental Justice
+Metric Categories 6 and 7: Program Cost-Effectiveness and Administrative Efficiency

 DFA’s Loans and Grants Tracking System (LGTS) and CAA Databases are applications designed to manage the financial and technical aspects of projects that the State Water Board is providing financial assistance to.
 The LGTS database was designed specifically to track funding processes and financing agreement information for the State Revolving Fund and complementary state funding programs, while the CAA Database currently tracks the interim and emergency assistance projects being funded.
 Data tracked in LGTS and the CAA Database includes, but is not limited to: